-The damages must be calculated in respect of a period commencing on the date defined in paragraph 166 above and ending on the date on which the applicant concerned stopped working for the JET project if that was before the end of the project on 31 December 1999, or on that date if he worked for the JET project until its conclusion.
-In the particular case of Mr Walton, who, the parties agree, was recruited as a temporary servant in 1999, the period for which he is entitled to compensation ends on the date of his recruitment under the Conditions of Employment.
-The applicants have made observations concerning tax which might be charged by the British tax authorities on damages such as those at issue here, in reparation of loss caused by the Community.
-However, the damages due to each applicant intended to compensate for loss of salary and related benefits assessed net of tax as stated in paragraph 170 above, and calculated, according to the same rules, taking Community tax into account, must be covered by the tax regime applicable to the sums paid by the Communities to their staff, pursuant to Article 16 of the Protocol on the Privileges and Immunities of the Officials and Other Servants of the European Communities.
+- 174 The damages must be calculated in respect of a period commencing on the date defined in paragraph 169 above and ending on the date on which the applicant concerned stopped working for the JET project if that was before the end of the project on 31 December 1999, or on that date if he worked for the JET project until its conclusion. - 175 The applicants also seek compensation for the tax which would be charged by the British tax authorities on damages such as those at issue here, in reparation of loss caused by the Community. - 176 However, the damages due to each applicant intended to compensate for loss of salary and related benefits assessed net of tax as stated in paragraph 173 above, and calculated, according to the same rules, taking Community tax into account, must be covered by the tax regime applicable to the sums paid by the Communities to their staff, pursuant to Article 16 of the Protocol on the Privileges and Immunities of the Officials and Other Servants of the European Communities.
 The damages in question, thus interpreted as net of any taxation, cannot therefore be subject to deductions of national tax.
-No additional damages are therefore due by way of compensation for such deductions.
-The parties are to reach agreement on the basis of the principles and criteria set out above within six months of notification of the judgment.
+No additional damages are therefore due by way of compensation for such deductions. - 177 The parties are to reach agreement on the basis of the principles and criteria set out above within six months of notification of the judgment.
 It they fail to agree, they must put before the Court of First Instance within the same period their submissions on the quantum of damages (see, to that effect, Case 180/87 Hamill v Commission [1988] ECR 6141).
-Costs hereby, by way of interlocutory judgment: